We tested all the most popular UHS-I and UHS-II memory cards in the Canon EOS R to see which cards performed the best in-camera.

 Sensor: Full Frame 30.3MP CMOS Processor: Digic 8 Continuous Shoot: 8fps Est. Buffer Size: 1G – 835MB usable RAW Shots To Fill Buffer: 74 with 24.1 MB shots (Sandisk Extreme Pro UHS-II) Time To Clear Buffer: 7:41 (Sandisk Extreme Pro UHS-II) Variable Size Of RAW Shots: 24-49MB 4k Datarate: 480mbps – 60MB/s 1080p Datarate: 180mbps – 22.5MB/s |

-This camera is capable of outputting 480mbps when shooting 4k video which translates to 60MB/s.
+This camera can output 480mbps when shooting 4k video, which translates to 60MB/s.

-While UHS-I memory cards are capable of producing speeds of 60MB/s or faster, they usually max with a speed class of U3.
+While UHS-I memory cards can produce speeds of 60MB/s or faster, they usually max out at a speed class of U3.

-The U3 rating only guarantees a minimum datarate of 30MB/s.
-So even though you get a Sandisk Extreme Pro that can write at 62MB/s, it may cause issues with very long recordings, or it could degrade over the years and drop in speed.
+The U3 rating only guarantees a minimum data rate of 30MB/s.
+So even though you get a Sandisk Extreme Pro that can write at 62MB/s, it may cause issues with very long recordings or degrade over the years and drop in speed.

 However . . .

-You might be looking at my chart and seeing that some cards were producing slower speeds that 60MB/s but they were still working fine for 4k video.
+You might be looking at my chart and seeing that some cards produced slower speeds than 60MB/s, but they still worked fine for 4k video.
 This is because recording a stream of photos takes more processing power and slows down the system more so than video.
-The processing of shooting photos has several steps in it, and the multi-threading capabilities of the EOS R is limited with the Digic 8 processor.
-The Digic 8 is also not said to be dual or even quad-core like we see in some other cameras.
-Even still, other brands probably keep all their memory card processing reserved for one core, so the other cores can calculate for AWB, focusing and exposure.
+The processing of shooting photos takes several steps, and the Digic 8 processor limits the multi-threading capabilities of the EOS R. The Digic 8 is also not said to be dual or even quad-core like some other cameras.
+Even still, other brands probably keep all their memory card processing reserved for one core so the other cores can calculate AWB, focusing, and exposure.

 This single-core processor is likely why we see limitations with silent shooting and eye AF when in Servo or burst modes.

-With a single thread, when each photo gets created, the raw data is sent to the buffer, then processed before it is sent to the memory card.
-Each shot is written to the memory card from the buffer produces a very small delay as it is processed, slowing down the memory card write speeds seen in my test.
-It slows down even more if you shoot RAW+JPG usually by up to 20MB/s because even more processing has to happen to each image before they are written to the card.
+With a single thread, when each photo is created, the raw data is sent to the buffer and processed before it is sent to the memory card.
+Each shot is written to the memory card from the buffer, which produces a very small delay as it is processed, slowing down the memory card write speeds seen in my test.
+It slows down even more if you shoot RAW+JPG, usually by up to 20MB/s, because even more processing has to happen to each image before they are written to the card.

-When it comes to writing video, there is no multi-step processing and the data stream can record to the card much faster, but there is no way for me to test this.
-I would assume that you would see probably a +10MB/s speed increase when just recording video.
-This is why many of the cards that are listed above with speeds of 50MB/s are still working for me when doing 4k tests, because they are actually recording slightly faster when streaming video from the buffer to the card.
+When it comes to writing video, there is no multi-step processing, and the data stream can record the card much faster, but there is no way for me to test this.
+I would assume that you would probably see a +10MB/s speed increase when just recording video.
+This is why many of the cards that are listed above with speeds of 50MB/s are still working for me when doing 4k tests; they are recording slightly faster when streaming video from the buffer to the card.

 Shooting 1080p

-If you plan on only shooting 1080p and you’re not doing a lot of burst photography, a good UHS-I memory card is all you’ll need.
+If you plan on shooting only 1080p and you’re not doing much burst photography, a good UHS-I memory card is all you’ll need.

 What The Numbers And Letters Mean On Each Card

-On each and every memory card is written a bunch of numbers and letters.
-These letters are always changing as ratings and speed classes are constantly changing.
+Every memory card contains a bunch of numbers and letters.
+These letters change constantly as ratings and speed classes change.
 As technology becomes more demanding, new codes need to be listed.
-For example with micro SD memory cards, you may see A1 and A2.
-These cards are designed for running mobile applications and games that read and write to memory cards randomly compared to sequentially.
+For example, with micro SD memory cards, you may see A1 and A2.
+These cards are designed for running mobile applications and games that read and write to memory cards randomly rather than sequentially.

 Here are the codes you need to know when buying SD memory cards for the Canon R.